Health in Cameroon: Coverage of skill birth attendants

 In Cameroon, there has been a drop from 63.4% in 1990 to 56.8% in 2000 and then an increase to 67.9% in 2017.
-However, Globally, the 81% of live births worldwide occurred with the assistance of a skilled health personnel in 2018, up from 62% in 2005 and 69% in 2012 whereas that of Sub-Saharan Africa is just 59%in 2018.
+However, 81% of live births worldwide occurred with the assistance of a skilled health personnel in 2018, up from 62% in 2005 and 69% in 2012, whereas that of Sub-Saharan Africa was just 59% in 2018.

 This increase in the coverage of live births by skilled birth attendants from the year 2000 in Cameroon could be attributed to the increase in the number of training institutions of health owned by the government, faith-based organization and also by private individuals; and also increase in the number of skilled health personnel employed in health facilities.
 Moreover, possibly because of the increase in mother and child health campaigns and demand to seek health this services in health facilities though traditional birth attendants are also present.